industrial-optimization-group/DESDEO/docs/home/structure.md

 termination operators, which can be combined in different way to create existing or new EMO methods.

-Apart from the main modules, other modules exist as well.
+Apart from the four main modules, the core-logic includes additional modules, such as `desdeo.adm` (artificial decision makers for benchmarking interactive methods), `desdeo.gdm` (group decision making), and `desdeo.explanations` (explainability tools).
+A full overview of the available methods and features is given on the [Implemented methods and features](features.md) page.
 The main modules, and others, can be found in the `/desdeo/` directory of the source tree.

 ## The web-API